Ashlyn Krueger

 Ashlyn Rose Krueger (born May 7, 2004) is an American professional tennis player.
-She has a career-high singles ranking by the WTA of No. 29, achieved on 14 July 2025, and a doubles ranking of world No. 62, achieved in August 2024.
+She has a career-high WTA singles ranking of world No. 29 achieved on July 14, 2025 and a doubles ranking of No. 62, reached on August 12, 2024.
 Krueger has won one singles title and one doubles title on the WTA Tour.

 Career

 Juniors

 In 2020, Ashlyn Krueger won the Orange Bowl tournament as a wildcard player.

-2021: WTA Tour, 1000 and major debuts
+2021: WTA Tour, WTA 1000 and major debuts

 Krueger made her WTA 1000 debut in Indian Wells, after receiving a wildcard for the main draw but lost to Tereza Martincová.

-Krueger made her WTA Tour main-draw doubles debut at the 2021 Silicon Valley Classic, where she received a wildcard, partnering Robin Montgomery.
+Krueger made her WTA Tour doubles debut at the 2021 Silicon Valley Classic, where she received a wildcard for the main draw, partnering Robin Montgomery.
 She also received a wildcard on her major debut at the 2021 US Open in singles and doubles.